EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 If specified, alters how the `wildcard` field behaves:

-* [path](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-path-dependencies) `dependencies` in **private** crates will no longer emit a warning or error.
+* [path](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-path-dependencies) or [git](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories) `dependencies` in **private** crates will no longer emit a warning or error.
-* path `dev-dependencies` in both public and private crates will no longer emit a warning or error.
+* path or git `dev-dependencies` in both public and private crates will no longer emit a warning or error.
-* path `dependencies` and `build-dependencies` in **public** crates will continue to produce warnings and errors.
+* path or git `dependencies` and `build-dependencies` in **public** crates will continue to produce warnings and errors.

-Being limited to private crates is due to crates.io not allowing packages to be published with `path` dependencies except for `dev-dependencies`.
+Being limited to private crates is due to crates.io not allowing packages to be published with `path` or `git` dependencies except for `dev-dependencies`.

 ### The `highlight` field (optional)